bogdan7978/Cheatsheets/git_cheatsheet.md

-git branch <name> - to create a new branch git branch -d - to delete a branch (use -D to fore delete) git checkout <name> - to switch branches
+git branch <name> - to create a new branch git branch -d - to delete a branch (use -D to fore delete) git checkout <name> - to switch branches git checkout -b <name> - to create a new branch and switch to it git checkout - - takes you to previous branch

+Merge conflicts - When branches modified the same line of code (and commited the changes) git diff - to see the conflict git merge --abort - to cancel the merge